 Practical move into education was where I proudly gave a voice through visual arts to high school students for 30 years.
-I was able to mentor and advocate for other art teachers and University programmes through organizing conferences, speaking and writing for many Ontario Ministry initiatives (obtaining many recognition awards).
+I was able to mentor and advocate for other art teachers and University programmes through organizing conferences and writing for Ontario Ministry initiatives (obtaining many recognition awards).
 I continued exhibiting in group and some solo shows with my work taking on social justice issues with me exploring installation and performance art.

 Skip to the present.
 Being retired from the music biz and the board of education I found I had the time to dedicate to full time painting.
 I continued my art instructor/mentor programmes but now for adults.
 Once again, I find myself in the gallery mix, exhibiting through art fairs, studio tours and building connections through gallery representation.

-Take a look at my CV for all the juicy details.
+Please take a look at my CV for all the juicy details.